Before we show how to mount LittleFS on Linux, let’s have a quick overview of its benefits and features.

 With this command we create FSImage image file which has 256 blocks where each block size is 2kB.
 This image represents our MCU embedded flash memory part which will be used with the file system.
 If we dump FSImage file content, we will see that this image file is empty, only fill with “1”, and it is not yet ready to be used on MCU.

 In order to make properly formatted image file and mount that image file on Linux PC file system, we will use some of the available Linux loop device.
-You can view available loop device with the following command:
+Available loop device can be viewed with the following command:

 6. sudo losetup -f